 In the new paradigm based on research since the cognitive revolution in psychology, unconscious parallel processing becomes dominant whereas conscious, serial processing becomes secondary (Bargh, 1997).
-"Higher mental processes that have traditionally served as quintessential examples of choice and free will-such as goal pursuit, judgment, and interpersonal behavior-have been shown recently to occur in the absence of conscious choice or guidance" (Bargh & Ferguson, 2000, p.
-926).
-The rational human agent in the classical sense, who makes choices based on deliberative reasoning, no longer exists.
-Most information processing is automatic (Bargh, 1999); most decisions are made without deliberation (Hammond 2000); and most activities are governed by preconscious, automatic processes (Bargh & Chartrand, 1999; Bargh & Ferguson, 2000).
+Most information processing is automatic (Bargh, 1999); most decisions are made without deliberation (Hammond 2000) and most activities are governed by preconscious, automatic processes (Bargh & Chartrand, 1999; Bargh & Ferguson 2000).
 In other words, humans have two types of "minds" (e.g., Kahneman, 2003).
 The deliberative mind, based on explicit memory systems, processes information serially and consciously.
-The intuitive mind is comprised of multiple nonconscious, parallel-processing systems that learn implicitly from environmental patterns and behave automatically, often without awareness (Hogarth, 2001).
-Whereas, the intuitive mind develops appropriate sensibilities and habitual responses which comprise the "habits" that are valued in traditional character education, the conscious mind cultivates the sophisticated moral reasoning valued by rational moral education.
+The intuitive mind is comprised of multiple non-conscious, parallelprocessing systems that learn implicitly from environmental patterns and behave automatically, often without awareness (Hogarth, 2001).
+The intuitive mind develops appropriate sensibilities and habitual responses from immersed experience and comprises the "habits" that are valued in traditional character education whereas the conscious mind cultivates the sophisticated moral reasoning valued by rational moral education.

-Despite the perceived conflict between these two approaches to moral character education, they can be viewed as complementary (O'Neill, 1995).
+Despite the perceived conflict between these two approaches to moral character education, they can be viewed as complementary (O'Neill 1996).
 The Aristotelian emphasis on intuition development evident in traditional character education is more empirically aligned with everyday human behavior.
-Yet it is deliberative reasoning that has convinced us of injustice.
-Therefore, character education should not be approached as an either/or, as a choice between rational moral education and character education, or between deliberative reasoning and intuition development.
+Yet it is deliberative reasoning that facilitates complex understandings of justice.
+Therefore, character education should not be approached as an Either/Or, as a choice between rational moral education and character education, or between deliberative reasoning and intuition development.
 Both systems are required for moral agency and moral personhood.
 The intuitive mind makes decisions and takes actions without conscious awareness most of the time.
 Yet the deliberative mind is vital for guiding intuition development and countering poor intuitions (Groopman, 2007; Hogarth, 2001).
 A person without one or the other is missing a critical tool for moral personhood.